-How are you assessed during Key stage 4 in Physical Education?
+How are you assessed during Key Stage 4 in Physical Education?

-For those of you who opt to study a sports qualification at key stage 4, you will be assessed according to the qualification specification and unit content.
-As in key stage 3, there are regular assessments where you will be assessed based on a range of criteria; classwork contribution, coursework/assignments, practical performance and theoretical exams.
+For those of you who opt to study a sports qualification at Key Stage 4, you will be assessed according to the qualification specification and unit content.
+As in Key Stage 3, there are 6 assessment points (Praising Stars©) where you will be assessed based on a range of criteria; classwork contribution, coursework/assignments, practical performance and theoretical exams.
 You will also receive an effort level at each of these points.

-Qualifications available at Outwood Academy Easingwold from September 2020 are:
+Qualifications available at Outwood Academy Foxhills from September 2023 are:

-OCR Cambridge National Sports Studies
+OCR Level 1/2 Cambridge National Certificate in Sports Studies